 These methods all update the server status label depending on the results of the actions made in the previous section.
 They also output subscription erros to the console.
 They are all delegate methods meaning that they will be automatically called when the type of event they describe occurs.

-These methods are once again delegate methods.
+These methods are once again delegated methods.
 However, they don’t update the status label.
 They merely log message sends/failures on the console.

 If you wanted to get rid of the logging/label updating, your one beacon brain could function with less than 20 lines of code: